bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

 items accordingly.
 With those set, a user can simply hit enter at the menu and the default item will be chosen.
 Moreover, if a timeout is set, the default item will be chosen when the timeout expires.

+## {id="fstab"} fstab

+Bedrock Linux will provide a menu on boot to let you chose which init system to use for the given session.
+For it to work, it needs to be able to find the strata which provide init systems.
+It will load a fstab config from `/bedrock/etc/fstab` before searching for strata to ensure they are available.
+Most `fstab` configuration will require changes to the default framework as well.

+`/bedrock/etc/fstab` can be treated like most fstabs, and should be populated to inform Bedrock Linux where these additional partitions go.
+It is mounted just before the menu to pick which init system to use is presented so the menu can find init systems on strata from different partitions.
+It is different from the `/etc/fstab` that an init system may attempt to utilize as the init system's `/etc/fstab` will mount *after* the init system has already started.
+It is easiest to simply use `/bedrock/etc/fstab` for everything and refrain from utilizing `/etc/fstab` at all, but there may be scenarios in which the latter is required.

+A few things to keep in mind when populating it:

+- The rootfs stratum is on the root of the filesystem tree, i.e. `/`, from fstab's point of view.
+Thus, if you would like to place rootfs' `/boot` on its own partition, it should be mounted at `/boot` and not, for example, `/bedrock/strata/jessie/boot`.
+- `/bedrock` is considered part of the rootfs stratum, and thus anything in `/bedrock` should be mounted directly onto the root of the filesystem tree.
+  For example, if you have `/bedrock/strata` on its own partition, it should mount the partition onto `/bedrock/strata`.
+- Any global mount points, such as `/home`, should be mounted in the ~{global stratum~}.
+Thus, if ~{global~} is at `/bedrock/strata/global` one would mount home to `/bedrock/strata/global/home` in the fstab.
+If ~{global~} is also ~{rootfs~}, then it should be mounted to `/home`.
+The default framework settings will then ensure it is accessible in the other strata.
+- Order matters.
+If you mount `/bedrock/strata/global/home` before mounting `/bedrock/strata` things may go awry.

+Additionally, the default framework should be made aware of some of these additional mount points; place such changes into `/bedrock/etc/frameworks.d/default`.
+Any mount points in `/bedrock/` should be configured as `bind` items.
+For example, if you made `/bedrock/strata` its own partition, add

+    bind = /bedrock/strata

+and the `/bedrock/strata` mounted in in `/bedrock/etc/fstab` will be made accessible in the other ~{strata~}.

+Any mount global mount points should be configured as `share` items.
+For example, if you made `/home` its own partition, add

+    bind = /bedrock/home

+and the `/home` mounted in in `/bedrock/etc/fstab` will be made accessible in the other ~{strata~}.